The Guernsey Literary and Potato Peel Pie Society (film): Plot

 Instead of returning home as planned, Juliet remains in Guernsey to conduct research, telling the group that she is writing about the German occupation.
-Over the following days, she learns that Elizabeth had been arrested during the occupation and sent to Germany, but that her friends are still hoping she will return.
-Juliet asks Mark, who is in the armed forces, to try to locate Elizabeth.
+Over the following days, she learns that Elizabeth was arrested during the occupation and sent to Germany, but that her friends still hope for her return.

+Juliet asks Mark to try to locate Elizabeth.
 Juliet's landlady tells her that Elizabeth was no saint, hinting that she had been having sex with the occupying German forces in exchange for luxuries.

 Juliet asks Dawsey about the story, and he explains that he is not actually Kit's father.
 Her real father was Christian Hellmann, a German doctor who had worked with Elizabeth at the local hospital.
-Hellmann had been sent back to Germany, and died when his ship was sunk.
+He had been sent back to Germany, and died when his ship was sunk.

 Mark arrives in Guernsey, and criticises Juliet for not wearing her engagement ring.
-He brings information about Elizabeth, and Juliet relays to the society the news that Elizabeth had been sent to the Ravensbrück concentration camp.
+Juliet relays to the society his news that Elizabeth had been sent to the Ravensbrück concentration camp.
 There, she was shot and killed trying to protect a fellow prisoner.

 Juliet and Mark return to London but Juliet is unable to settle back into her previous life.
-She breaks up with Mark and starts to write about the society.
-When her manuscript is finished, she gives a copy to Sidney and posts another to the society.
-Dawsey reads her covering letter out loud to the group and realizes that Juliet has broken up with Mark.
+She breaks up with him and starts to write about the society.
+When her manuscript is finished, she gives a copy to Sidney and posts another to the society, promising not to publish it.

+Dawsey reads her covering letter out loud to the group and infers that Juliet has broken up with Mark.
 He decides to go to her, and departs for London.
-At the same time, Juliet arranges to return to Guernsey.
-She is just embarking on the ferry when she notices Dawsey on the wharf, and the two reunite.
-Dawsey is about to ask Juliet to marry him when she interrupts to ask him the same thing.
+At the same time, she sets out for Guernsey.
+Juliet is just embarking on the ferry when she notices Dawsey on the wharf, and they reunite.
+He is about to ask Juliet to marry him when she interrupts to ask him the same thing.
 He accepts.

-Some time later, Dawsey reads to Kit from Tales from Shakespeare with Juliet next to him, both Dawsey and Juliet wearing wedding rings.
-As the credits roll, the Society holds another meeting off-screen, including Sidney, exchanging excerpts from books and discussion.
+Some time later, Dawsey reads to Kit from Tales from Shakespeare with Juliet next to him, both wearing wedding rings.
+The Society holds another meeting, including Sidney, exchanging excerpts from books and discussion.